banos/xxtmp-testmvc/examples/foam/readme.md

 ## Implementation

-The main pieces here are the `Todo` model and the controller.
+The main pieces here are the `Tobuy` model and the controller.
 Both have a template - for an individual row, and for the whole page, respectively.

 `Controller` is the central point of coordination for the app.
 It has several different reactive pieces.
 - It has a property, `input`, which is bound to the new tobuy input box.
-When the user presses enter, the value from the DOM element is written to `input`, and its `postSet` will fire, adding the new `Todo` to the database.
+When the user presses enter, the value from the DOM element is written to `input`, and its `postSet` will fire, adding the new `Tobuy` to the database.
-- `dao` ("Data Access Object") is the unfiltered database of all `Todo`s.
+- `dao` ("Data Access Object") is the unfiltered database of all `Tobuy`s.
 - `filteredDAO` is a filtered view onto that database.
 The filter is controlled by `query`.
 - The `view` property for `query` determines the appearance and behavior of the All-Active-Completed buttons.
 - The one `action` is attached to the `Clear Completed` button.